zenlinuxos/yadsn/README.md

 ### File format

-All network-related files follow the CSV standard defined in RFC... except for newlines, which are translated to <NEWLINE> in the files and converted back when printed in the terminal.
+All network-related files follow the CSV standard defined in [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt), except for newlines, which are translated to <NEWLINE> in the files and converted back when printed in the terminal.

 ## TODO